LemonScientist/m5stack-cryptoticker/README.md

 # m5stack-cryptoticker - ༼ つ ◕_◕ ༽つ

-This is a basic Arduino code for a M5Stack - That displays the BTC/ETH price in real-time on your screen⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+This is a basic Arduino code for a M5Stack - That displays the BTC/ETH price in real-time on your screen⠀(*and 24 variation for v2*)⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 **Prerequisites :**